 (Pedersen et al. 1998).
 The RTS procedure is described by Spitler et al. (1997).
-The procedure for generating RTS coefficients may be thought of as
+The procedure for generating RTS coefficients may be thought of as and nonsolar, for all other types of heat gains

 Two different radiant time series are used: solar, for direct transmitted solar heat gain